whatifrussian/what_if_parse/README.md

 Where `num` is optional article number for grabbing.
 If it ommited, last article will grabbed.

+More options described in the cheatsheet, which can be displayed by `./what_if_parse --help`.

-Resulting HTML and Markdown will saved into files like `001-relativistic-baseball.html` and `001-relativistic-baseball.md`.
+Resulting HTML and Markdown will saved into files like `001-relativistic-baseball-20160210-232959+0300.html` and `001-relativistic-baseball-20160210-232959+0300.html`.
+A timestamp added for simplify tracking changes.

 ## License